Category: Information Technology

 An “allow list” approach to firewall rules must be taken, whereby:

-Firewall rules can grow stale quite quickly.
-Where possible group-based device policies must be employed, such as found in Symantec Endpoint Protection’s (SEP’s) management console.
+Firewall rules can grow stale quickly.
+Where possible, group-based device policies such as antivirus management consoles should be employed.

 All firewall rules and configurations must be backed up and subject to configuration and change management auditing.